GeiseMauricio/Data-Analyst-Portfolio/README.md

 Clean, modular, and well-documented notebooks

-All visualizations and intermediate results saved in the outputs/ directory
+All visual outputs saved in the outputs/ directory

----

-## 🧪 Tools & Technologies
+🧪 Tools & Technologies

 Python